appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/testing-distribution/index.md

 3. Fill out the necessary input fields and click the **Add** button.
    <Screenshot url='https://cdn.appcircle.io/docs/assets/testing-distribution-azure-extension-task-detail.png' />

    3.1.
-You can learn more about getting your access token [here](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).
+You can learn more about getting your personal api token [here](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).

    3.2.
 Find out how to create a distribution profile [here](/distribute/create-or-select-a-distribution-profile)